-When you read our son’s list of grade school adaptive equipment, it’s like reading a rider list for a rock star.
-Well, he is a rock star in his own right, but this equipment helped him safely maneuver around campus.
-He has had some of this equipment since he was 2 years old in the Early Intervention program.
-Over 6 …
+When you read through our son’s official grade school adaptive equipment list, it reads a bit like a luxury backstage rider for a rock star.
+He truly is a rock star in his own right, but this specific collection of gear is what allowed him to safely navigate his school campus independently.
+He has utilized some of these adaptations since …

 Playing Musical Instruments in Grade School and Beyond